 In this section, we generalize the bijection $\Phi$ to a larger class of Kreweras walks $\bmK\supset \mK$.
 As a special case, we obtain a bijective encoding of all site-percolated triangulations with a simple boundary satisfying the root-interface condition.

-Remember that $\mK$ is the set of words in $\{a,b,c\}^*$ such that every $c$-step has both a matching $a$-step and a matching $b$-step.
+Recall that $\mK$ is the set of words in $\{a,b,c\}^*$ such that every $c$-step has both a matching $a$-step and a matching $b$-step.
 We denote by $\bmK$ the set of words in $\{a,b,c\}^*$ such that every $c$-step has at least one matching step.
-We now define the sets $\bmTP$ of percolated triangulations which are in bijection with $\bmK$.
+We now define the set $\bmTP$ of percolated near-triangulations which is in bijection with $\bmK$.

-\begin{definition} We denote by $\bmTP$ the set of pairs $(M,\sigma)$ such that \begin{compactitem} \item $M$ is in $\mT$ (i.e.\ a rooted loopless triangulation with a simple boundary), and its outer edges are marked as either \emph{active} or \emph{inactive}, \item the marking of the outer edges is such that the top-edge $e$ is active, the root-edge $e'$ is inactive (except in the case $e'=e$), and the active edges are consecutive around the root-face of $M$, \item $\sigma$ is a site-percolation configuration satisfying the root-interface condition, \item the percolation path goes through all of the inner triangles incident to an active outer edge. \end{compactitem} \end{definition}
+\begin{definition} We denote by $\bmTP$ the set of percolated near-triangulations $(M,\sigma)$ such that \begin{compactitem} \item $M$ is in $\mT$ (i.e.\ a rooted loopless triangulation with a simple boundary), and its outer edges are marked as either \emph{active} or \emph{inactive}, \item the marking of the outer edges is such that the top-edge $e$ is active, the root-edge $e'$ is inactive (except in the case $e'=e$), and the active edges are consecutive around the root-face of $M$, \item $\sigma$ is a site-percolation configuration satisfying the root-interface condition, \item the percolation path goes through all of the inner triangles incident to an active outer edge. \end{compactitem} \end{definition}

 \fig{width=.8\linewidth}{extension-bijection}{(a) A pair $(M,\sigma)$ in $\bmTP$, and its percolation interfaces.
 The inactive edges are indicated by crosses. (b) The mapping $\bphi_c$.}